-SEC.
-I. For the purpose of facilitating and encouraging the live stock interests of the state, and for extirpating all insidious, infectious and contagious diseases among cattle, horses, sheep and swine, and especially tuberculosis, the governor shall appoint one person of known ability, who shall be charged with the execution of the provisions of this chapter and shall be known and designated as the live stock sanitary commissioner.
-Before entering upon the duties of the office, he shall be sworn to the faithful discharge thereof and shall give bond to the state in such sum as the governor and council may designate, with sureties to be approved by them, for the faithful performance of all duties of his office.
-He shall hold office for the term of four years unless sooner removed by the governor, and shall work in conjunction with and (cooperate with and perform the duties of his office) under the general direction of the commissioner of agriculture.

-SEC.
-2. The live stock sanitary commissioner shall cause investigation to be made as to the existence of tuberculosis, pleuro-pneumonia, foot and mouth disease, glanders, hog-cholera and other infectious and contagious disease, among cattle, horses, sheep and swine; and he, or his duly constituted agent, may enter any premises or places including stockyards, cars and vessels, within any county or part of the state, in or at which he has reason to believe there exists any such disease, and make search, investigation and inquiry in regard to the existence thereof.
+- Sec.
+1. Live stock sanitary commissioner, appointment; bond; tenure.
+1911, c.
+195, §§ 1, 21.
+For the purpose of facilitating and encouraging the live stock interests of the state, and for extirpating all insidious, infectious and contagious diseases among cattle, horses, sheep and swine, and especially tuberculosis, the governor shall appoint one person of known ability, who shall be charged with the execution of the provisions of this chapter and shall be known and designated as the live stock sanitary commissioner.
+Before entering upon the duties of the office, he shall give bond to the state in such sum as the governor and council may designate, with sureties, or with a surety company authorized to do business in the state, as surety, to be approved by them, for the faithful performance of all duties of his office.
+He shall hold office for the term of four years unless sooner removed by the governor, and shall cooperate with, and perform the duties of his office under the general direction of the commissioner of agriculture. - Sec.
+2. Commissioner shall investigate as to existence of diseases.
+1911, c.
+195, § 2.
+The live stock sanitary commissioner shall cause investigation to be made as to the existence of tuberculosis, pleuro-pneumonia, foot and mouth disease, glanders, hog-cholera and other infectious and contagious disease, among cattle, horses, sheep and swine; and he, or his duly constituted agent, may enter any premises or places including stockyards, cars and vessels, within any county or part of the state, in or at which he has reason to believe there exists any such disease, and make search, investigation and inquiry in regard to the existence thereof.